 - When in doubt, throw it out!
 If you have any concerns over the safety of an item, dispose of it immediately and properly.

-- The two hour rule that states foods that have been at room temperature for two hours or more should be discarded and not consumed.
+- The 2-hour rule that states foods that have been at room temperature for 2 hours or more should be discarded and not consumed.

 For more information about properly preparing and serving food, contact your local WVU Extension County office.